johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv3/readme.assistant.md

   export WORKSPACE_ID=__FILL_IN__
   ```

-- Prepare environment (run from the same directory as this README)
+- Prepare environment (run from the same directory as this README).
+Note: can take 10-20 minutes for chainlit to build.
   ```shell
   cd assistant && ./install.sh
   ```